hashgraph/hedera-json-rpc-relay/docs/design/eth-filter.md

 3. The duration of active filters.
 4. The total amount of requests to the mirror node per filter.
 5. The amount of requests to the mirror node per filter that have returned non-null data.
+6. Amount of filters that were uninstalled by Time Limit vs Explicitly by the user.

 ## Tests